Campgrounds in the Sagehen and North Fork Complex

-In 2008, Scenic Canyons acquired the special use permit to manage campgrounds and other recreation sites in the Boise National Forest, located north and east of Boise, Idaho.
+From 2008-2017, Scenic Canyons had the special use permit to manage campgrounds and other recreation sites in the Boise National Forest, located north and east of Boise, Idaho.

 The Emmett Ranger District is known for its whitewater rafting, boating, fishing, hunting, scenic driving, motorized trail use, and winter activities.
 Scenic Canyons manages campgrounds, boating facilities, picnic areas, and rental cabins, all of which provide easy access to forest recreation.